 Advanced Microscopy Facility

-The QBI Advanced Microscopy Facility is one of the largest and most diverse light microscopy facilities in the Southern Hemisphere.
-Built around 24 high-end instruments, it offers researchers access to state-of-the-art imaging technology, leading visualisation software and experienced staff for training, support and experiment advice.
-The facility’s capabilities allow 3D imaging of whole brains through to sub-cellular structures within neurons with techniques such as single-photon/two-photon scanned light-sheet microscopy, structured illumination microscopy (SIM), single-molecule localisation microscopy (PALM/STORM/sptPALM), single-molecule reconstruction and tracking, spinning disk confocal microscopy, laser-scanning confocal and two-photon microscopy, FLIM, FRAP, calcium imaging, stereology and automatic slide scanning.
-Many of the instruments have been designed to allow imaging of live neurons and organisms to allow the study of dynamic processes related to neuroscience research, such as axon regeneration and neuronal survival.
-Researchers are supported by cloud-based deconvolution and image segmentation and analysis using Huygens Professional, ilastik, CellProfiler, Imaris and Amira hosted on a GPU cluster and remote access data storage and management.
+The QBI Advanced Microscopy Facility is one of the largest and most diverse optical microscopy facilities in the Southern Hemisphere.
+Built around 25 high-end instruments, it offers researchers access to state-of-the-art imaging technology, visualisation software, and experienced staff for training, support, and collaboration.
+The facility’s capabilities allow 3D imaging of whole brains through to sub-cellular structures within neurons, with techniques such as single-molecule localisation microscopy (SMLM: PALM/STORM/DNA-PAINT), structured illumination microscopy (SIM), laser-scanning confocal microscopy (LSCM, including Airyscan 2), laser-scanning two-photon excitation microscopy (2PEF), spinning disk confocal microscopy, cleared-tissue scanned light-sheet microscopy, high-content imaging, TIRF, FRAP, photo-ablation, calcium imaging, stereology, and threshold-based automatic slide scanning.
+Many of the instruments are designed to allow imaging of live neurons and organisms to study dynamic processes related to neuroscience research, such as axon regeneration, neuronal survival, and drug delivery.
+Researchers are supported by GPU-accelerated deconvolution and image segmentation and analysis using Huygens Professional, Huygens Core, and Amira software on UQ RCC's HPC Bunya, and Imaris, arivis Pro, ZEN, SlideBook, NIS Elements, cellSens, MetaMorph, PALM-Tracer, NEO Analysis, Neurolucida 360 Studio, NeuroInfo, FIJI, QuPath, BatchCrop, ilastik, CellProfiler, TeraStitcher, InferenceMAP, R, and RStudio on analysis workstations and virtual machines, with remote-access data storage and management on UQRDM.

 For further information on the facility please contact the facility manager, Rumelo Amor.